kjjd84/lucid/readme.md

 - Lucid definition methods only work with a `LucidFactory`
 - All columns (except `id`) are nullable by default
 - All models are unguarded via `Model::unguard()`
-- IDE helper files are automatically created after migrating in non-production